bornfight/qa-fortress/README.md

 ***Mental map nodes explained:***
 * 'Helpy stuff' - additional (mostly free) tools and accessories that can help you out in your testing environment (difference between them and "TOOLS" node is that "Heply stuff" has more subjective usage than objective).

-* 'Local documentation' - extract from official documentation on choosen tool; simple and additional usage explanation for easier ongoing use of choosen tool.
+* 'Local documentation' - extract from official documentation on choosen tool; creating through this approach simple and additional usage files for easier ongoing use of choosen tool.

 * 'Support HQ' - "branches" that go beyonde QA fields, but from where the trunk stands. :palm_tree: